kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 The [Amazon Elastic Block Store](https://aws.amazon.com/ebs/) Container Storage Interface (CSI) Driver provides a [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md) interface used by Container Orchestrators to manage the lifecycle of Amazon EBS volumes.

+## Note for EKS customers

+Currently it's not possible to enable the EBS CSI driver on an EKS cluster.
+If you install the driver on an EKS cluster, the daemonset will register your worker nodes, but **all EBS related operations will still be handled by the in-tree plugin.**

+EKS will safely enable the CSIMigration for customer clusters at a later time.

 ## CSI Specification Compatibility Matrix
 | AWS EBS CSI Driver \ CSI Version       | v0.3.0| v1.0.0 | v1.1.0 |
 |----------------------------------------|-------|--------|--------|